loadingza/foxess-ha-solar-optimizer/README.md

-# FoxESS + Home Assistant Solar Optimizer
+# FoxESS + Home Assistant Solar Optimizer: Fairly new to it all (use at own risk)

 👉 **Setup Guide:** see [`docs/setup.md`](docs/setup.md)